 What determines a trip being assigned to a particular day?

 The vehicle assignment date/time is the determining date for all trip data submissions.
 A trip may be pre-booked several months in advance but the assignment date is what determines what day it should be submitted as.

 What if a trip spans over two (or more) days?

 The vehicle assignment date/time is the determining date.
 In the case of a trip being assigned just before midnight on a given day, a trip data submission needs to wait until that (and any other) trips are completed so that all mandatory data for that trip can be provided.

 If a trip is canceled before being assigned, should this trip be included?

 If a trip is canceled before a vehicle is assigned, the trip does not need to be included in a data submission.
 It is regarded as a canceled request.
 This includes trips that are pre-booked weeks or months in advance.

 What if I don’t collect data that is indicated as mandatory?

-If a Licensee does not collect data in their system that is identified as mandatory in the specifications (such as number of passengers), the Licensee needs to contact the Passenger Transportation Branch as soon as possible to inform the Registrar of the deficit.
+If a Licensee does not collect data in their system that is identified as mandatory in the specifications (such as number of passengers), the Licensee needs to inform the Registrar of the deficit as soon as possible by contacting the Commercial Passenger Vehicle Program.

 TNS licensees are required to pay $0.30 for each trip provided in a non-wheelchair accessible vehicle.
 Data provided through submissions is used to verify payments.